faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 Ranger is a free console file manager that gives you greater flexibility and a good overview of your files without having to leave your *nix console.
 It visualizes the directory tree in two dimensions: the directory hierarchy on one, lists of files on the other, with a preview to the right so you know where you'll be going.

 {% shell_term $ %}
-sudo dnf install ranger
+sudo dnf in ranger
-sudo dnf install python3-devel sudo dnf install libX11-devel sudo dnf install libXext-devel pip install --user ueberzug
+sudo dnf in python3-devel
+sudo dnf in libX11-devel
+sudo dnf in libXext-devel
+pip install --user ueberzug
 {% endshell_term %}

 For enhanced file previews.

 {% shell_term $ %}
-sudo dnf install mediainfo
+sudo dnf in mediainfo
-sudo dnf install highlight
+sudo dnf in highlight
-sudo dnf install atool
+sudo dnf in atool
-sudo dnf install bsdtar
+sudo dnf in bsdtar
-sudo dnf install unrar
+sudo dnf in unrar
-sudo dnf install p7zip
+sudo dnf in p7zip
-sudo dnf install odt2txt
+sudo dnf in odt2txt
 {% endshell_term %}

 ## Samba